jupyter4edu/jupyter-edu-book/02-why-jupyter.md

 classifications and categories, etc.) all the way to ability to evaluate and create (such as, abstract relationships, judgments but based criteria, original works).
-Achieving the former (i.e., basic knowledge and comprehension) is far easier to achieve that understanding (i.e., evaluation and creation); yet, most often we, as educators, are striving for increasing the complex understanding of our students on the topics we are teaching.
+Achieving the former (i.e., basic knowledge and comprehension) is far easier to achieve than understanding (i.e., evaluation and creation); yet, most often we, as educators, are striving for increasing the complex understanding of our students on the topics we are teaching.
 The good news is that notebooks offer a valuable tool for teaching toward understanding -- moving students, for